Julia Perez: Career

-After starting out as a secretary in Jakarta, Julia moved to the Netherlands for further secretarial work.
+After starting out as a secretary in Jakarta, Julia Perez moved to the Netherlands for further secretarial work.
 Her ensuing relationship with Damien Perez opened doors for her to model for FHM and Maxim magazines in France.
 Following her layouts in FHM and Maxim, Jupe was nominated as one of the 100 Sexiest Women in the World.

-Around 2002, she returned to Indonesia for a holiday to help her younger sister attend a casting session for a soap opera, but the director ended up recruiting Julia, who embarked upon an acting career.
+Around 2002, she returned to Indonesia for a holiday to help her younger sister attend a casting session for a soap opera, but the director ended up recruiting Julia Perez, who embarked upon an acting career.
 She appeared in late-night ribald comedy shows, with titles such as Komedi Nakal (Naughty Comedy).
 She gained further exposure and popularity by starring as a lifeguard dressed in a red swimsuit in an unofficial Indonesian version of Baywatch called Penjaga Pantai (Beach Guards).

 She went on to appear in local soap operas, variety shows and horror movies, and also became a popular dangdut singer.
 Her debut album Kamasutra, released in 2008, included a free condom, which upset conservative Islamic organizations and resulted in her being banned from performing in several cities.
 In 2008, she was banned from performing at a concert commemorating Indonesia's 17 August Independence Day at a red-light area in Pekanbaru, Riau province.